Star Trek Comics Checklist

 I've seen several types of original art for sale, from pencilled art all the way through the printing process to printer plates.
 I'm sure this isn't a complete list of what might be available.

-Opening bids on pencilled and inked 12x18 original art on comic art board for Star Trek comics interior pages range from $50 to $1000.
+Prices for pencilled and inked 12x18 original art on comic art board for Star Trek comics interior pages range from $50 to $1000.
 Interior original art pages are the most common item for sale.
-Some items with high prices are Buy-It-Now items.
 It's not unusual to see high-priced items on eBay keep reappearing for a long time.

-Opening bids on cover art range from $400 to $7000+.
-The highest opening bids are for the painted cover art from Gold Key Star Trek comics which are typically acrylic paint on heavy art board.
+Prices for cover art range from $400 to $7000+.
+The highest prices are for the painted cover art from Gold Key Star Trek comics, which are typically acrylic paint on heavy art board.
 I've bid on a few covers, but prices for cover art increase beyond my budget pretty quickly.

-When a comic is finished, the artists may get to keep their original artwork.
-Some artists sell through dealers, on eBay, or from their own websites.
-Artists used to photocopy their original art, hand-color the photocopies, and sell them.
-Today artists have prints made for sale.
-Opening bids on this type of artwork range from $25 to $50 or more, depending on the type of print.
+When a comic is finished, the artists may sell their original artwork.
+Some artists sell through dealers, on eBay or other auction sites, or from their own websites.
+Cover artists often have prints made for sale.
+Prices for prints start around $25 and go up, depending on the artist, the art, and the type of print.

-In all cases, the final price of an item may be skewed by someone collecting artwork by a specific artist, from a specific comic, or because the artwork features a favorite character.
-Pages or covers with large images of familiar Star Trek characters tend to get bid up.
+In all cases, the price of an item may be skewed by someone collecting artwork by a specific artist, from a specific comic, or because the artwork features a favorite character.
+Pages or covers with large images of familiar Star Trek characters tend to sell for more.
 Cover art is almost always more expensive than interior art.

 Creative Commons License